-Any Ssupervisor encountering an employee who refuses an order to submit to a drug and/or alcohol analysis upon request will remind the employee of the requirements and disciplinary consequences of this policy.
+Any supervisor encountering an employee who refuses an order to submit to a drug and/or alcohol analysis upon request will remind the employee of the requirements and disciplinary consequences of this policy.
 Any Supervisor requesting an employee to submit to a drug and/or alcohol test should document in writing the facts constituting reasonable suspicion that the employee in question is intoxicated or under the influence of drugs.

 Refusal to immediately submit to an alcohol and/or drug analysis for sworn personnel and/or by employees operating WCA machinery and/or vehicles, when requested by the WCA management or law enforcement personnel, or refusal to submit to a search of agency or jointly controlled properties if requested by law enforcement personnel, will constitute insubordination and be grounds for discipline up to and including termination.
-Refusal by other employees to immediately submit to an alcohol and/or drug analysis when requested by the WCA management or law enforcement personnel, or refusal to submit to a search of personal properties if requested by law enforcement personnel, may constitute insubordination and be grounds for discipline up to and including termination
+Refusal by other employees to immediately submit to an alcohol and/or drug analysis when requested by the WCA management or law enforcement personnel, or refusal to submit to a search of personal properties if requested by law enforcement personnel, or refusal to submit to a search of personal properties if requested by law enforcement personnel, may constitute insubordination and be grounds for discipline up to and including termination